Read the text and answer the questions following it.

 Comprehension Questions

 1. Why does Valerie always feel frustrated and irritable?
 Because she was sick, and she did not go to her classes and her marks fall.
+2. What healthy changes does Valerie make in her life?
+She improved her food, she gave up ordering fast food and she began doing exercises.

 In this lesson, students choose a woman they feel contributed something important to society and then create a presentation about her and the contribution.
 A variety of choices are offered …